thephpleague/uri/docs/5.0/components/api.md

 echo $userinfo->getUriComponent(); //displays 'john@'
 ~~~

-<p class="message-notice">Normalization, encoding and delimiters are specific to the URI part.</p>
+<p class="message-notice">Normalization, encoding and delimiters are component specific.</p>

 ## ComponentInterface::withContent

-This method accepts any string in no particular encoding but will try to normalize the string to be RFC3986 compliant.
+This method accepts:

+- the `null` value
+- a string in no particular encoding.

+Returns a new instance with the modified content.

+<p class="message-notice">submitted string is normalized to be RFC3986 compliant.</p>

 ~~~php
 <?php